 - 400 g tin of black beans in water

-Stir in the 1 tsp ground cumin, 1 tsp ground coriander and 1 tsp dried oregano and cook for a further minute.
+- Then add in the 1 tsp ground cumin, 1 tsp ground coriander and 1 tsp dried oregano, stir well and cook for a further minute.

-Add a tin of beans, with the water they came in, and mash.
-Cook for 5-10 minutes until you have the consistency of a thick soup.
+- Add the tin of black beans, with the water they came in, and mash.
+Cook for 5-10 minutes until you have the consistency of a thick soup*.
 Add a little more water if it seems too dry.